 Sexual harassment at work

-Sexual harassment at work is one of the most common forms of harassment and is specifically outlawed by the Equality Act 2010.
-Claims can be made by men or women, job applicants, employees, and apprentices.
+Sexual harassment at work is specifically outlawed as a form of unlawful discrimination by the Equality Act 2010.
+Claims can be made in the employment tribunal by men or women, job applicants, employees, and apprentices.

-The 3 different types of sexual harassment claims at work
+There are 3 different types of sexual harassment claims that you can make.

 - Unwanted conduct of a sexual nature, which has the purpose or effect of violating your dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
 This would include inappropriate touching, sexual innuendos, persistent requests for dates, leering and suggestive gestures, invasion of your personal space, and sexually explicit jokes.